“Celebrating Life’s Grandest Stories Onstage.”

 Luana DeVol, General Director 2014-17

 Luana DeVol is one of the world’s most successful dramatic sopranos, having sung all of that Fach’s major roles in all of the world’s major houses, including La Scala in Milan, Teatro de Liceu in Barcelona, Wagner Festspiel in Bayreuth, Vienna’s Staatsoper, Munich’s Nationaltheater, the Metropolitan Opera in New York, and many others.
 She was twice named Opernwelt’s “Singer of the Year.”
 Ms. DeVol stepped in the General Director ‘s role from 2014 to 2017.
 She has a stellar reputation as an international teacher and coach.
 With Dolora Zajick, she is a key team member with the Institute for Young Dramatic Voices and heads the American Wagner Project competition annually in Washington, DC.
-In 2017, she was awarded the inaugural Opera Las Vegas Award for Excellence, which will be presented annually.
+In 2017, she was awarded the inaugural Opera Las Vegas Award for Excellence, presented annually in her name.

 Several times a year, OLV holds “Opera-tunity Auditions” for singers, which are open to audiences for a nominal fee of $5.
 Singers audition for title roles in the Mainstage and Second Stage productions, as well as for OLV’s Young Artists Ensemble, which performs all Opera On Wheels and Opera With Class productions in schools and community venues.